knupel/Rope_framework/Guide/Utils.md

 > return int from String to classic method atoi from C language, by example if you have "gfg-+--33.12fr" the value -33 is return

+atof
+--
+float atof(String str);
+> return float from String to classic method atoi from C language, by example if you have "gfg-+--33.12fr" the value -33.12 is return